Champaign Workers' Compensation Lawyers

 The Illinois Workers' Compensation Commission handles all workers' compensation claims throughout the state and arbitrates any disputes that arise between injured workers and their employers.

 Claims made in the Champaign area are heard at the Urbana hearing site, located at:

 Urbana, IL 61801

 Champaign Workers Compensation Lawyers Helping You on the Road to Recovery

 We recognize that you will need the best medical care possible to treat your injuries and have access to an extensive network of medical experts and specialists so that you can seek the care you deserve.

-Contact us today to arrange a free consultation with one of our Champaign-Urbana work comp attorneys to learn more about how we can help you throughout your recovery and ensure that you collect the maximum amount of compensation allowed by the law.
-If we are unable to help you recover the damages that you are entitled to, our services will be free of charge.
+Contact us today to arrange a free consultation with one of our Champaign-Urbana work comp attorneys to learn more about how we can help you.
+We can assist in your recovery and ensure that you collect the maximum amount of compensation allowed by the law.
+Our personal injury attorneys also offer an initial consultation at no obligation for wrongful death lawsuits and workers' compensation insurance.